matterhorn-chat/matterhorn/docs/UserGuide.md

 * Settings in the `/notify-prefs` window can be manipulated with the mouse.

+* Channel sidebar group headings can be clicked to toggle visibility of those channel groups.

 # Spell Checking Support

 Matterhorn uses `aspell` to perform spell-checking of your message